Patients urged to seek an appropriate setting

 Sometimes the Emergency Department is the first place people think of when they need help or medical assistance “but GPs, GP out-of-hours services and many pharmacies will also be providing health services and people should think about which service is the right one for what they need,” said Mr Doyle.
 Emergency departments should be kept for emergencies only.

-The application provides the public with a single screen view to all major health services in Ireland.
-Underlying services are fed to the map via the HSE’s national Service Directory, another OpenApp development.
+The web service aims to assist patients who may otherwise spend a wait in an emergency department.
+The software application provides the public with a single screen view to all major health services in Ireland.
+Underlying services are shown on a geographic map via the HSE's national Service Directory, another OpenApp development.

 Full list of services included within the HSE Find a Service: